Professor, Geosciences and Director of the University of Montana, Paleontology Center

 Geos 395 Special topics (individual topics consisting mostly of one-on-one interactions)

-Geos 583 Advanced Topics in Stratigraphy and Paleontology Some recent topics were:
+Geos 583 Advanced Topics in Stratigraphy and Paleontology Some recent topics:

 BA University of Tennessee